Enter your work email

 2. Assess risk and compliance alignment

-A key part of a successful assessment is having an efficient internal approval workflow, which you can manage effectively with automation.
-By automatically routing supplier applications to relevant stakeholders like finance, procurement, legal, or category managers, you can review suppliers’ contract compliance and performance thoroughly and consistently.
-A strong risk assessment process can also help protect your organization from future disruptions, such as supplier insolvency, purchasing compliance penalties, or unauthorized spend.
+A key part of a successful assessment is having an efficient internal approval workflow, which you can manage with automation.
+Automatically routing supplier applications to relevant stakeholders like finance, procurement, legal, or category managers makes it much easier to review suppliers’ contract compliance and performance thoroughly and consistently.

 3. Establish communication and performance expectations